-READING ACROSS THE CURRICULUM INCLUDING IN ENGLISH GUIDED READING Extension Opportunities Next steps (Needed for GDS) VOCABULARY VOCABULARY (Needed for GDS) Notes examples of descriptive language and explains the mood or Applies word reading knowledge to infer meaning of atmosphere they create unfamiliar words Notices key words and phrases used to convey passing of time to Notes examples of descriptive language and explains the introduce paragraphs or chapters mood or atmosphere they create Notices key words and phrases used to convey passing of time to introduce paragraphs or chapters RETRIEVING RETRIEVING Recognises the introduction, build-up, climax or conflict and Retrieves information from text where there is competing resolution in narrative (distracting) information Retrieves information from text where there is competing Identifies key words and phrases as evidence when (distracting) information making a point (uistracting) information making a point Identifies a wide range of poetic forms, e.g. cinquain, haiku, calligram, kenning Identifies key words and phrases as evidence when making a point
+Age helated READING ACROSS THE CURRICULUM INCLUDING IN ENGLISH GUIDED READING Extension Opportunities Next steps (Need for GDS) VOCABULARY VOCABULARY Notes examples of descriptive language and explains the Notes examples of descriptive language and explains the mood or atmosphere they create mood or atmosphere they create mood of dimosphere they droute mood or dimosphere they dreate Identifies how authors use precise vocabulary to meet the intended purpose/effect e.g. They slipped into the room unnoticed Identifies how authors use precise vocabulary to meet the intended purpose/effect RETRIEVING RETRIEVING RETRIEVING Recognises the introduction, build-up, climax or conflict and Retrieves information from text where there is competing Identifies events that are resolution in narrative (distracting) information presented in more detail and those that are Retrieves information from text where there is competing Identifies the way descriptive language and small details skimmed over (distracting) information are used to build an impression of an unfamiliar place skiiiiied over Identifies a wide range of poetic forms, e.g. cinquain, haiku, are asea to saila air impression of an amammar place Identifies figurative and everyosive language that builds a calligram, kenning Identifies figurative and expressive language that builds a fuller picture of a character